techbygiusi/Guides/README.md

 ## 🛠️ Featured Guides

-- **Getting Started with Docker**: Learn the basics of Docker and how to set up your first container.
-- **Self-Hosting Nextcloud**: Step-by-step instructions to set up your personal cloud storage solution.
-- **Deploying a Personal Wiki**: Create your own wiki using popular self-hosted solutions.
 - **Host a Webbrowser with Filebrowser integration**: Create and launch your own website with a simple file uplaod.

 ## 📝 Contribution Guidelines